PLCnext/EdgeDevices/11_Azure_QuickstartGuide.md

 -   Registering your IoT device
 -   Provisioning your devices on Device Provisioning service
 -   Build and deploy Azure IoT SDK on device
--   Please provide introduction and features of your device here

 <a name="Prerequisites"></a>
 # Step 1: Prerequisites